Chamorro people: Spanish rule

 On March 6, 1521, Ferdinand Magellan and his men, after having crossed the Pacific Ocean, had encountered the first "Indios" since leaving South America.
 Later Spanish visitors named the inhabitants "Chamurres", derived from a local term for the upper caste; this was then converted to "Chamorros", an old Spanish term for "bald", perhaps in reference to the local habit to shave.

 Over the centuries, the Mariana Islands have been occupied by several foreign countries (Spain, Germany, Japan, United States), and present-day Chamorro society is almost entirely multiethnic, with the inhabitants of Luta/Rota being the least so.
 The Chamorros are primarily of Austronesian ancestry, but began to significantly interact with Spanish and Filipinos during the Spanish colonial era (1521–1898 AD).
 Primarily since the late 19th century onward, many Chamorros have intermarried with other Pacific Islanders, mainland Americans, Filipinos, Chinese, and Japanese.

-During the Spanish era, the Spaniards focused their efforts on converting the natives to Catholicism.
+During the Spanish era, the Spaniards focused their efforts on converting the Native people to Catholicism.
 Father Frances X. Hezel stated that Chamorros caught or reported engaging in pagan "sorcery" were publicly punished.
 Through this, they were given Spanish surnames through Catálogo Alfabético de Apellidos or Alphabetic Catalog of Surnames.

 During the Spanish–American War, the United States captured Guam on June 21, 1898.
 Under the Treaty of Paris, signed on December 10, 1898, Spain ceded Guam to the United States effective April 11, 1899.
 Guam is among the 17 nonself-governing territories listed by the United Nations.